RianAdu/digital-christmas-card/README.md

 I built a website that would not only have the face of every FCB/SIX employee but also when the user clicks on a face would play a sound file that was pre-recoreded and each employee would say what they like about the christmas time.

-**I have refactored the jQuery Code into ES6 Vanilla JavaScript which is reflected in the commits of this repo**
+**I have refactored the jQuery Code into ES6 Vanilla JavaScript which is reflected in the commits**

 ### Technologies
 * HTML5